benbranyon/slsc-main/wp-content/plugins/gutentor/readme.txt

 - **Timeline Widget:** The Timeline Block is one of the most significant blocks builds for your website.
 It is used to represent the user information or events in chronological order with different styles.

 - **Video Popup Widget:** The Video Popup Block display video from YouTube, Vimeo link or custom uploaded a video in popup mode with several styles.
 Advanced video control options are available.

-== Technical background for page speed ==

-Gutentor just does not help you to create your site more beautiful and quickly but it made your page speed much faster.
-Here are some technical reasons behind it.

-* Develop keeping in mind for Page Speed.
-* Gutentor creates a single minified CSS file for only used Gutentor blocks in the editor, for normal to advanced landing pages it is less than 50kb, for a simple page design 20kb or even less.
-* Unnecessary resources CSS/JS never loaded on your page.
-* Proper utilization of transients API.
-* Dynamic content loading whenever needed.
-* Google fonts load only if it is being used and unique font family/weight with a single request.
-* In build Optimization options on [Gutentor Global Options](https://www.gutentor.com/documentation/article/global-options/).
-* Compatible with Optimization/Cache Plugins.

 == Frequently Asked Questions ==